yusufatmaca/C-NFA-3150/README.md

 Nondeterministic Finite Automaton

 ## Final Grade: 90%
-I submitted the project as a folder within a tar file and got 10% deducted for that, not very cool.
-Technically this is a 100%.
+I submitted the project as a folder within a tar file and got 10% deducted for that, not very cool. **Technically this is a 100%**.

 ## Assignment 1 - Implement an NFA
 Due Friday, September 29, 2023

-Implement a nondeterministic finite automata that reads an input file which describes the NFA and outputs if it ends in an accept or reject state.
+Implement a nondeterministic finite automata that reads an input file that describes the NFA and outputs if it ends in an accept or reject state.

 ## 1. File Input
 Read the filename which describes the input NFA as a command line argument to